rebyu/tiebrush/README.rst

     $ make -j4
     $ make install

+For a fully static build `-DTIEBRUSH_STATIC_BUILD=1` needs to be added to the list of arguments in the cmake command.

+By default make install will likely require administrative privileges.
+To specify custom installation path `-DCMAKE_INSTALL_PREFIX=<custom/installation/path>` needs to be added to the list of arguments in the cmake command.

 If you are using a very old version of Git (< 1.6.5) the flag ``--recursive`` does not exist.
 In this case you need to clone the submodule separately  (``git submodule update --init --recursive``).